ghiculescu/pin-payments/README.md

                    currency: 'AUD', ip_address: '127.0.0.1', customer: customer # shorthand for customer_token: customer.token
 ```

 You can view your customers in the [Pin dashboard](https://dashboard.pin.net.au/test/customers).
-This lets you charge customers regularly without asking for their credit card details each time.
+Storing customers allows you to charge them regularly without asking for their credit card details each time.

 ```ruby
 # get all customers from the API